JETBeam T6 Flashlight Review

 Random Comparisons and Competitive Options

 Here’s a relevantly filtered page on parametrek.com.
 Thrunite has the TN40S, which is comparable but with XP-L HI emitters, and similar throw.
-There are many other single emitter lights in a similar format and with similar throw.
+There are many other single emitter lights in a similar format and with a similar throw.

 Conclusion